puppup420247-org/EdgeEnterprise/edgeenterprise/browser-policies/fr-FR/microsoft-edge-policies.md

   [Revenir au début](#microsoft-edge---stratégies)

   ### TabFreezingEnabled
-  #### Autoriser le gel des onglets d’arrière-plan
+  #### Allow freezing of background tabs
-  >Versions prises en charge : Microsoft Edge sur Windows et Mac depuis la version 79 ou ultérieure
+  >Versions prises en charge : Microsoft Edge sur Windows depuis la version 79 ou ultérieure

   #### Description
-  Contrôle si Microsoft Edge peut figer des onglets qui se trouvent en arrière-plan pendant au moins 5 minutes.
+  Controls whether Microsoft Edge can freeze tabs that are in the background for at least 5 minutes.

-Le gel des onglets réduit l’utilisation de l’UC, de la batterie et de la mémoire.
-Microsoft Edge utilise l'heuristique pour éviter de figer des onglets qui permettent de travailler en arrière-plan, comme les notifications d’affichage, la lecture du son et la diffusion en continu de vidéo.
+Tab freezing reduces CPU, battery, and memory usage.
+Microsoft Edge uses heuristics to avoid freezing tabs that do useful work in the background, such as display notifications, play sound, and stream video.

-Si vous activez cette stratégie ou si vous ne la configurez pas, les onglets qui se trouvent à l’arrière-plan pendant au moins 5 minutes peuvent être figés.
+If you enable or don't configure this policy, tabs that have been in the background for at least 5 minutes might be frozen.

-Si vous désactivez cette stratégie, aucun onglet n’est figé.
+If you disable this policy, no tabs will be frozen.

   #### Fonctionnalités prises en charge :
   - Peut être obligatoire: Oui
   - Peut être recommandé(e): Non
-  - Actualisation de la stratégie dynamique: Oui
+  - Actualisation de la stratégie dynamique: Non - Nécessite le redémarrage du navigateur

   #### Type de données:
   Booléen